 Ongoing education of the school community as to this policy, and in particular, the need to notify immediately any diagnosis or contact with any of the infections/diseases listed in Appendix A.

 Consult with the Area Health Unit in regards to children not immunised during an outbreak of an infectious diseases and whether a child is to be excluded from school or not.
 When a student is excluded from school in these circumstances the attendance code to use in the roll is ‘M’.

 Ensure an immunisation certificate is lodged and record the immunisation status of each child enrolled at the school.

 The Principal must, on being asked to do so by a parent of the child or the Principal of another school, forward the certificate to the Principal of the other school.

-The Principal must retain the immunisation certificate in safe custody and must produce it for inspection on request by the Public Health Officer.
+The Principal must retain the immunisation certificate in safe custody for a period of three (3) years after the student has ceased to attend the school, and must produce it for inspection on request by the Public Health Officer.

 The Principal must notify their Regional WHS Officer in the instance of an outbreak of any of the vaccine-preventable diseases listed in 3.1.